rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Computing a fair pairing solution
 `````````````````````````````````

-The :py:mod:`pairings` module provides the :py:class:`~pairings.FairestIntraGroupPairing` constructor for computing by brute force over all 9!! = 945 potential pairings the best correlated solution with respect to the previously given *bavp* voting profile.
+The :py:mod:`pairings` module provides the :py:class:`~pairings.FairestIntraGroupPairing` constructor for computing by brute force over all 9!! = 945 potential pairings the best correlated solution with respect to the previously given *bavp* voting profile (see :ref:`tutorial on computing fair intragroup pairings <Fair-IntraGroup-Pairings-label>`).

 .. code-block:: pycon
    :name: classmates2